If it’s got a plug, battery or cord and is unwanted, it’s e-waste. From old phones, computers and household appliances to power tools and toys.

 There are no fees or charges for residents to drop off their old globes for recycling.
 Council has allocated budget to cover the cost of establishing the recycling bins and for collection and processing of the redundant light globes.

-Lamp Recyclers, a light globe recycling organisation have supplied Council with the bins and boxes to collect the light globes.
-The globes will then be taken to a recycling plant where almost all of the globe’s components are recycled.
+CMA Ecocycle are a recycling organisation that have supplied Council with the bins to collect the light globes.
+The globes will be taken to a recycling plant where almost all of the components are recycled.